My Shins Hurt When Using A Treadmill (6 Treatments)

 By Simon Gould

 Treadmills are known to be easier on the joints due to that nice and spongy belt that you have to run on.
 Compared to concrete a treadmill is like running on a set of springs.
 So can a treadmill cause shin problems like running outside?
-Here we look at why your shins might be hurting and what may be causing it.
+Here we look at why your shins might be hurting, what may be causing it and 6 ways to treat them.

 What causes your shins to hurt